 Best Vitamin D Supplement Options

-With all the vitamin D supplements on the market, it can feel overwhelming trying to select a supplement that’s right for you.
-So what is the best vitamin D supplement?
+With all the vitamin D supplements on the market, it can feel overwhelming trying to select one that’s right for you.
+What is the best vitamin D supplement to take?

 Vitamin D2 and D3 are the two most common forms of vitamin D, found in both food sources and supplements.
-Besides the fact that vitamin D3 is found primarily in animal-derived foods and vitamin D2 is found in fortified foods and mushrooms, these two types of vitamin D are also metabolized differently in the body.
+D3 is thought to be much more absorbable and therefore the best option.
 In fact, one study found that taking vitamin D3 was nearly twice as effective at increasing serum vitamin D levels than vitamin D2.

 Vitamin D Supplement Dosage and Uses